Twelve Seas Investment Company II Announces Pricing of Upsized $300,000,000 Initial Public Offering

 The Company is a blank check company formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
-While the Company may pursue an initial business combination target in any business, industry or geographic location, it intends to focus its search on companies located outside the United States, primarily in the Pan-Eurasian region, including Western Europe, Eastern Europe and the Middle East.
-The Company is led by Chairman, Neil Richards, Chief Executive Officer, Dimitri Elkin and Chief Financial Officer, Jonathan Morris.
+While the Company may pursue an initial business combination target in any business, industry or geographic location, it intends to focus its search on global companies located outside the United States, focusing on those with equity values between $500 million and $2 billion.
+While the Company will not focus on any particular sector, it plans to consider business services, consumer, financials, healthcare, telecom and media, technology and clean energy.
+The Company is led by Chairman, Neil Richardson, Chief Executive Officer, Dimitri Elkin and Chief Financial Officer, Jonathan Morris.

 The offering is being made only by means of a prospectus.
 Copies of the prospectus may be obtained, when available, from Mizuho Securities USA LLC, Attention: Equity Capital Markets, 1271 Avenue of the Americas, New York 10020; Telephone: 212-205-7600.